 According to Natural Resources Institute Finland, a sustainable level for the accumulated harvesting of stemwood in the whole of Finland is about 85 million cubic metres per year.
 In 2018 the actual accumulated harvesting volume in the country was 78 million cubic metres.

-According to Statistics Finland the accumulated inharvesting volume Lapland in 2018 was about 5 million cubic metres, while the sustainable level for the accumulated harvesting of stemwood is estimated as around 7,2 million cubic metres.
+According to statistics, the accumulated round wood removal volume in Lapland was about 5 million cubic metres (both 2018 and 2019), while the possible level for the accumulated harvesting is estimated as around 7 million cubic metres.
 Currently, in Lapland, the growth of stemwood is well above the total depletion which includes the harvesting.

 The future is looking bright for the forest sector and the bioeconomy